ascend4/ascend4/solvers/ida/SPARSE-JACOBIAN.md

 benchmarks. `linsolver=AUTO` is now the default; explicit DENSE and KLU remain available.
 AUTO reports its backend and selection reason through `error_reporter` at setup and event restarts, independently of the `stats` option.

+The subsequent [KLU recovery investigation](KLU-RECOVERY.md) reproduces and fixes the tighter-tolerance X30/X31 failures.
+It documents a numerical-pivot recovery path, a small regression case, matched 6.4.1/7.9.0 replays, and KLU build requirements for NCI.